getodk/docs/docs/central-api-entity-management.rst

 **DELETE /projects/{projectId}/datasets/{name}/entities/{uuid}**

+.. raw:: html

-Use this API to delete an Entity.
-With this API, Entity is soft-deleted, which means it is still in the database and you can retreive it by passing ``?deleted=true``\  to `GET /projects/:id/datasets/:name/entities </central-api-entities/#entities-metadata>`__.
-In the future, we will provide a way to restore deleted entities and purge deleted entities.
+  <p>Use this API to delete an Entity.
+With this API, Entity is soft-deleted, which means it is still in the database and you can retreive it by passing <code>?deleted=true</code> to <a href="/central-api-entities/#entities-metadata">GET /projects/:id/datasets/:name/entities</a>.
+In the future, we will provide a way to restore deleted entities and purge deleted entities.</p>

 .. dropdown:: Request